sinascorpion/diamante/README.md

 Features Are:

-Claim Faucet
+Claim Faucet,
-Send To Friend
+Send To Friend,
-Send To Random
+Send To Random,